avatarsdk/metaperson-unity-rendering-sample/README.md

 ### Template Materials for GLB Models

-For **GLB** models, template materials are used.
+For **GLB** models, the use of template materials provides a flexible approach.
 These templates are dynamically applied to loaded models.
-The `MetaPersonMaterialGenerator` script takes a corresponding template material for each loaded mesh, instantiates this material and sets the required textures.
+The `MetaPersonMaterialGenerator` script takes a corresponding template material for each loaded mesh, instantiates this material, and sets the required textures.
 You can find the template materials in the following directory: `Assets/AvatarSDK/MetaPerson/RenderingSample/Materials`.

 ![Template Materials](./Documentation/Images/template_materials.JPG "Template Materials")